 What a beautiful place!
 Wrong season, but I feel the potential.
 It rains most of the time, but that is no problem.
 Michele’s parents have kicked-down a fat time-share and we are enjoying our time in 4-star luxury complete with swimming pools, ping-pong, lobster dinners and Indian BINGo.
 The beaches are sandy and we swim and rejoice.
 Suddenly Saturday check-out rolls around and we reluctantly leave our rooms and rail it ever furthur down the tip of India.

-Kerala is beautiful, just beautiful, and we enjoy it to the max.
+Kerala (or Kurdala if you are Jonathan Gordon) is beautiful, just beautiful, and we enjoy it to the max.
 We treat ourselves to a two-night rice barge tour of the backwaters.
 Rice barge is an understatement: this baby is an 80-foot floatel, complete with our own private captain, engine boy and chef.
 We dine under the stars and toast the coming autumn with gallons of beer and bushels of cashews.
 Only wish Kim was there instead of these pesky mosquitos gnawing my forehead to shreds.
 Good thing I started a course of Malarone.

-I find a shiny new hotel room and hope to spend a couple of days resting in seclusion.
+I find a shiny new hotel room and decide to spend a couple of days resting in seclusion.
 What I do is hole up in my hotel room and watch the Olympics for three days.
 Things seem better.
 The hotel staff, constantly knocking on my door, are a bit of a bother, but I ignore them.
 China is on something like Gold Medal 24 when I realize that India, although representing 1/6th of humanity, has won no gold.
 Ultimately, they walk with only one silver.
 Unbelievalbe.
-I am now completely pissed-off with India.
+After such a poor preformance, I am now completely pissed-off with India.
 India sucks.
 Well, it just goes to show you, when you don’t invest in your people and country, you don’t get results.
 I decide that India is the poorest, most corrupt, pathetic excuse for a nation that I have ever seen.
 I hate the place and the culture and am alarmed that these people are taking no steps to curb their population.
 It scares me.
 I have never invested so much time in a country and despise it so much.
 Get me the hell out.
-I book the only ticket I can find: A 1st-class seat on Air Lanka to Colombo.

 My coughs starts here.
 Cough, cough.

 PS: Looking back on India now, several months later, I notice the frustrations have faded and the good memories have stayed.
 India, you are one out-of-this-world place; and I thank you for challenging all that I know and showing me one wild and wacky adventure after another.
-I miss you.back to top
+I miss you.